-Stage 1: Making an application
+Stage 2: Making an Application

-Current St John Payne Students will complete two online application forms in the spring term.
-The first application form will register their interest in our Sixth Form whilst the second application form allows them to indicate the subjects they would like to study at A Level based on the timetable that will be in place for the next academic year.
-Further details will be shared with the students on receipt of their mock examination results but the final deadline for the first online application will be 4pm on Friday 10th March 2023.

-External Students should complete the online application form by 4pm on Friday 10th March 2023.
+Current St John Payne Students will receive an invitation via email allowing them to register their interest in our Sixth Form and allow them to indicate the subjects they would like to study at A Level.
+External Students should complete the online application form by 4pm on Friday 29th March 2024.

-Stage 2: Informal Meetings
+Stage 3: Informal Meetings

-Both current St John Payne students and external applicants will be invited to attend a short individual meeting with a member of the Senior Leadership or Head of Sixth Form to discuss their application and to receive further guidance on their subject choices.
-These meetings will take place in March and April.
-External Students will receive a formal letter explaining whether we will be offering them a place in our Sixth Form.
+Both current St John Payne students and external applicants will be invited to attend a short individual meeting with a member of the School Leadership Team to discuss their application.
+These meetings take place in March and April 2024.
+We will discuss students' future plans and advise on suitable pathways.
+Successful external applicants will receive a formal letter confirming the offer of a place.
 They will need to let us know if they accept the offer at this stage.
-All current SJP students are offered a place in our Sixth Form providing they meet the entry requirements set out in this prospectus and they have demonstrated good behaviour throughout Years 10 and 11.
+All current SJP students are offered a place in our Sixth Form providing they meet the entry requirements detailed in the prospectus and have demonstrated good behaviour for learning throughout Key Stage 4.

-Stage 3: GCSE Results Day
+Stage 4: GCSE Results Day

-Students who have indicated that they will be returning to the Sixth Form at St John Payne will need to formally confirm that this is still their intention by completing the final stage of their online application by midday on GCSE Results Day.
+Students who have indicated that they will be returning to the Sixth Form at St John Payne will need to formally confirm that this is still their intention by completing the final stage of their online application by 8pm on GCSE Results Day.